 These healthy blueberry muffins are made with whole wheat flour, heart-healthy oats, and as many blueberries as you have!
-The box muffin mix will no longer have a place on your shelf after you try this recipe!
+The box muffin mix will no longer be on your shelf after you try this recipe!

-There are so many healthy benefits of blueberries and adding them to this muffin batter ensures you'll be taking advantage of all their benefits.
+Blueberries have so many health benefits, and adding them to this muffin batter ensures you'll be taking advantage of all their benefits.